tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_prep/prep.md

 {% docs prep_team_member_position %}

-This table contains team members' job history, including any changes in their job profile.
+This table contains team members' job history, including any changes in manager, supervisory organization, job family, job specialty, department, division, entity, management level and job grade.

-The table joins the staffing_history_approved_source and job_profiles_source.

-Only team members who have had a job change, promotion, or hire event are included in the final table.
-We have also included a filter for edge cases so that whenever a job code for a team member changes, it is captured.
+This table includes BambooHR and Workday data.
+There are some fields that don't exist in the BHR data that will show up as NULL prior to 2022-06-16: team_id, suporg, job_code, job_family, is_position_active.

 {% enddocs %}